-- green and resilient economy, - greater social equality and high-quality and widely accessible social services, - efficient and sustainable management of spatial and natural resources, - green transition and digital transformation.
+- efficient and sustainable management of spatial and natural resources, - green transition and digital transformation.

-Budgetary expenditures and outlays have been planned with greater caution, having in mind priorities based on statutory and regulatory acts, decisions of the Zagreb City Assembly and contracts in force.
-As proposed in the Decision on the Execution of the 2023 City of Zagreb Budget, City budget users will no longer pay their own and earmarked revenues into the City budget, but will rather use these revenues to settle their commitments directly from their accounts.
+Budgetary expenditures and outlays have been planned with greater caution, having in mind priorities based on statutory and regulatory acts, decisions of the City Assembly and contracts in force.
+As per the Decision on the Execution of the 2023 City of Zagreb Budget, City budget users will not pay their own and earmarked revenues into the City budget, but will rather use these revenues to settle their commitments directly from their accounts.
 These revenues will still be shown in the City budget but not as part of the money flow.
-The aim of including own and earmarked revenues in the planning and reporting process is to make the reporting on the disposition of all budget revenues and receipts, including all budget users and institutions established by the City, more transparent and integral.
+The aim of including own and earmarked revenues in the planning and reporting process is to make the reporting on the disposition of all budget revenues and receipts, including all City budget users and institutions established by the City, more transparent and integral.

-The City's budget includes funds for gross salaries, contributions and other expenditures for primary and secondary school employees as well as employees of most healthcare institutions, all of which are provided from the State Budget.
-These items are to be included in the City's budget on the expenditure side as expenditures, whereas on the revenue side they are reported as grants to budget users from a budget that is non-competent for them and revenues from Croatian Health Insurance Fund (CHIF) pursuant to contractual obligations.
+The City's budget includes funds for gross salaries, contributions and other expenditures for primary and secondary school employees as well as employees of most of healthcare institution, all of which are provided from the State budget or the Croatian Health Insurance Fund (CHIF).
+These items are to be included in the City's budget on the expenditure side as expenditures, whereas on the revenue side this is reported as grants to budget users from a budget that is non-competent for them and revenue from CHIF pursuant to contractual obligations.

-Below is a brief overview of the revenues, expenditures, financing account and debt in the period 2023-2025, including a detailed breakdown of revenues and expenditures for 2023.
+The full text of the City of Zagreb 2023 Enacted Budget and Projections for 2024 and 2025 as well as the Guide to the City of Zagreb Budget (with general information on the City's budget and budget process) can be found on the City's official website.
+Below is a brief overview of the revenues, expenditures, financing account and debt in the period 2023-2025, including a detailed breakdown of revenues and expenditures for 2023, compared to the 2022 Plan (October 2022 revised version).

-revenues, expenditures, receipts and outlays
+revenues and expenditures, receipts and outlays

-revenues and expenditures are used in the revenue and expenditure account to refer to business operations and the sale and purchase of fixed assets; receipts and outlays are used in the financing account to refer to financial assets, borrowing, lending and repayment of loans.
+the terms revenues and expenditures are used in the revenue and expenditure account to refer to business operations and the sale and purchase of fixed assets; the terms receipts and outlays are used in the financing account to refer to financial assets, borrowing, lending and repayment of loans.
 In short, revenues and expenditures pertain to non-financial transactions, while receipts and outlays pertain to financial transactions.

-PLANNED REVENUES AND EXPENDITURES
+ENACTED REVENUES AND EXPENDITURES

-Total revenues and expenditures planned for 2023 stand at €2.08bn and €2.02bn respectively (graph 1).
+Total revenues and expenditures enacted for 2023 stand at €2.08bn and €2.02bn respectively (graph 1).

-All monetary values have been expressed in euros throughout this Guide, using the fixed conversion rate of HRK 7.53450 for 1 euro.
+All monetary values have been expressed only in euros throughout this Guide, using the fixed conversion rate of HRK 7.53450 for 1 euro.